-The actuarially determined contribution (ADC) rate was calculated to increase from 25.28% for FY 2022 to 27.16% for FY 2023.
+The actuarially determined contribution (ADC) rate was calculated to increase from 27.16% for FY 2023 to 27.86% for FY 2024.

-During the year ended June 30, 2021, the Plan's assets earned 37.8% on a market value basis.
-However, due to the Plan's asset smoothing method, which recognizes portions of investment gains and losses over time, the return on an actuarial value basis was less at 13.5%.
-Although less than the return on a market value basis, this return was more than the assumed investment rate of return of 7.0% for the prior year, resulting in an actuarial gain on investments of \$34.7 million.
+During the year ended June 30, 2022, the Plan's assets lost 13.5% on a market value basis.
+However, due to the Plan's asset smoothing method, which recognizes portions of investment gains and losses over time, the return on an actuarial value basis was greater at 6.9%.
+This return was slightly less than the assumed investment rate of return of 7.0% for the prior year, resulting in an actuarial loss on investments of \$0.6 million.

 The Plan experienced a small actuarial loss on Plan liabilities resulting from salary increases different from those assumed and members retiring, terminating, becoming disabled, and dying at rates different from the actuarial assumptions.
-This liability loss increased the actuarial liability by \$1.0 million.
-This type of gain or loss is normal in the course of Plan experience, as we cannot predict exactly how people will behave.
-In addition to the actuarial loss, the Plan's liabilities also increased by \$23.7 million due to changes in assumptions as recommended in an experience study performed in 2021.
+This liability loss increased the actuarial liability by \$4.5 million.
+The source of this loss was primarily pay in excess of the assumed salary increases.

-There was also an increase in the liability of \$1.9 million due to a staggered benefit increase for those who retired before July 1, 2016.
-Retired State Police participants and beneficiaries with a date of retirement before July 1, 2016 were eligible for an increase in pension of between 1% and 3% of their benefit depending on their date of retirement.
-Anticipated FY 2022 benefit payments were also slightly increased to reflect an estimated \$0.2 million in one-time retiree benefits to be paid in November 2021 that will be reimbursed by the State.
+There was also an increase in the liability of \$4.1 million due to the Post Retirement Increase (PRI) that was effective July 1, 2022.
+Anticipated FY 2023 benefit payments were also slightly increased to reflect an estimated \$0.2 million in one-time retiree benefits to be paid in November 2022 that will be reimbursed by the State.
 This one-time payment has no impact on the State's ongoing contribution requirement.

-This valuation report also contains certain information to be reported in the June 30, 2021 Annual Comprehensive Financial Report (ACFR) of the Delaware Public Employees' Retirement System (Delaware PERS) under GASB Statement No. 67, as well as additional disclosure information recommended by the Government Finance Officers Association (GFOA).
-The GASB disclosures are based on the use of updated procedures to roll forward the 2020 actuarial valuation liability results.
-The calculation of net pension liability in Section VI is shown as disclosed for the plan year ending June 30, 2021, based on the 2020 funding actuarial valuation liability results, updated by the roll forward and to reflect the assumption changes adopted by the Board of Trustees as recommended in the recent experience study.
-We also present a projection of the June 30, 2022 disclosure in Section VI, assuming all actuarial assumptions are exactly met over the coming year, which is based on the 2021 funding actuarial valuation liability results.
+This valuation report also contains certain information to be reported in the June 30, 2022 Annual Comprehensive Financial Report (ACFR) of the Delaware Public Employees' Retirement System (Delaware PERS) under GASB Statement No. 67, as well as additional disclosure information recommended by the Government Finance Officers Association (GFOA).
+The GASB disclosures are based on the use of updated procedures to roll forward the 2021 actuarial valuation liability results.
+The calculation of net pension liability in Section VI is shown as disclosed for the plan year ending June 30, 2022, based on the 2021 funding actuarial valuation liability results, updated by the roll forward.
+We also present a projection of the June 30, 2023 disclosure in Section VI, assuming all actuarial assumptions are exactly met over the coming year, which is based on the 2022 funding actuarial valuation liability results.

-As of the June 30, 2021 funding actuarial valuation, the Plan's unfunded actuarial liability (UAL) was \$62.2 million.
-This is a decrease from the \$70.5 million UAL in the funding valuation for the prior year.
+As of the June 30, 2022 funding actuarial valuation, the Plan's unfunded actuarial liability (UAL) was \$71.7 million.
+This is an increase from the \$62.2 million UAL in the funding valuation for the prior year.

-Effective with the June 30, 2018 valuation, the UAL as of June 30, 2018 was amortized over a closed 20-year period (17 years remaining as of June 30, 2021).
+Effective with the June 30, 2018 valuation, the UAL as of June 30, 2018 was amortized over a closed 20-year period (16 years remaining as of June 30, 2022).
 Layers of UAL which have arisen since then are being amortized over their own individual closed 15-year periods as a level percentage of payroll.